Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/1stpersonOldTestament.md

 ## Ancient Manuscript Dating

 Dating texts cross-references many techniques to check the results of each.
 Carbon Dating is one method but not the only method.
 Experts also look at inconsistency in some arrangement, especially a juxtaposition of persons, events, objects, language terms and customs from different time periods

 A good example of this is  text handwriting clues such as fonts that did not exist before a time period.
 The same method is also used for words too.
 The goal is to narrow down the date by finding features/words that had not been designed before a specific date.
 After a date has been chosen it is peer reviewed for accuracy within their scientific journals

+## Every Interesting Old Testament Story Is Like the Game of Telephone
+How can I believe any story that was written by 3rd person accounts.
+In fact, the most interesting Old Testament stories are written supposedly 100's and 1000's of years after they took place.

 | Diff in Stories Date and When Written (in years) | Story                                                                                                                                                       |                                                                                                     | Bibles Proposed Date for the Story (estimated in BC) | Actual Date the Story Was Written (in BC) | Previous Influential Mythology                                                                                                                 | Example Similarities                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 | ------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- | ---------------------------------------------------- | ----------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |